For the one-third of Americans who face collection attempts, threats, falsehoods and other abuses not unusual, U.S. consumer bureau finds

 The median age of a debt portfolio in the study was five years since being charged-off by the lender, while 18 portfolios were nine or more years beyond charge-off.
 The age of the debts means a substantial portion would be “time-barred,” or beyond the statute of limitations for collection via court action.
 That leaves them with little value for legitimate collection attempts.

-Existing rules passed
+Existing rules passed in 1977

 The existing law governing the industry, the Fair Debt Collection Practices Act, passed in 1977, prohibits harassment, threats and false information.
 It also forbids revealing consumers’ debts to others and gives them the right to dispute debts and demand a halt to further collection attempts.
 It applies to hired or “third-party” collection agencies that work on behalf of lenders, utilities, health care providers and other businesses.
 Creditors themselves are not covered by the FDCPA rules when they contact their own customers to collect unpaid bills.